James Beard chef: JuneBaby.

 The second offering from the highly regarded chef/owner of Salare.
 The food has a more Southern focus than Salare starting with the bread….biscuits and cornbread as choices.
-Not to start the debate but the cornbread is sweet…..
+Not to start a debate but the cornbread is sweet…

 The menu is just the right size with many starters, salads, mains and sides that can be shared…so try a bit of everything.
 There is the typical…okra and the bit more unusual….fried pig’s ears and even chitlins.

 Started with the biscuits…buttery and delicious….could have had a dozen of these little things.
 Next up was the charred okra with peanuts and dried chili vinaigrette.
 I know most of you are not fans of okra but done well, it is an incredible vegetable.
 This is a fine example of okra done well and one of my favorite dishes of the night.

 Now comes the fried pig ears….I realize this isn’t on your gotta have list but you gotta try this dish.
 Very crunchy, like cracklins, but with a wonderful flavor made all the better by the pickled onion and pecan butter that accompanied it.
 I did try the quail gumbo which I have to admit, while the roux was as expected…dark and rich…the flavor of the soup was a bit different than the classic.

 We tried two of the mains: the catfish with grits and fiddlehead ferns…the fish was melt in your mouth served on a bed of creamy grits and the pork loin which was served with a rich king trumpet mushroom gravy, cow peas and kale.

 Finished with a dessert sampling of hummingbird cake…classic southern offering and coconut cream pie.
 Both were good but the nod goes to the cake.